Reconstruction of the dark energy scalar field potential by Gaussian process: Data and priors

 \section{Data and priors}

-The H(z) dataset in Eq. (\ref{eq:10}) can be obtained from OHD.
-OHD comprises measurements of the Hubble parameter H(z) at different redshifts, using various cosmological probes such as CC and BAO.
-In this paper, the CC and BAO datasets are used to reconstruct H(z) via Gaussian process.
-CC provides a model-independent way to obtain H(z) data directly calculated from the differential ages of galaxies
+The $H(z)$ dataset in Eq. (\ref{eq:10}) can be obtained from OHD.
+OHD comprises measurements of the Hubble parameter $H(z)$ at different redshifts, using various cosmological probes such as CC and BAO.
+In this paper, the CC and BAO datasets are used to reconstruct $H(z)$ via Gaussian process.
+CC provides a model-independent way to obtain $H(z)$ data directly calculated from the differential ages of galaxies

-BAO can be measured from the correlation function \cite{2017MNRAS.469.3762W} or power spectrum \cite{2012MNRAS.427.3435A} of the galaxy distribution.
-The Hubble parameter H(z), detectable in the direction of the BAO's line-of-sight, can be parameterized as
+BAO can be measured from the correlation function \citep{2017MNRAS.469.3762W} or power spectrum \citep{2012MNRAS.427.3435A} of the galaxy distribution.
+The Hubble parameter $H(z)$, detectable in the direction of the BAO's line-of-sight, can be parameterized as

 The CC and BAO data used in this paper are compiled in Table \ref{tab:table1} and \ref{tab:table2}, respectively.
+We reconstruct $V(z)$ in Eq. (\ref{eq:11}) using the CC, BAO, and OHD (CC+BAO) datasets.
+We compare the influence of different individual datasets (CC and BAO) on the reconstructed $V(z)$.
+Additionally, we compare the impact of using individual datasets (CC or BAO) versus the combined dataset (OHD) on the reconstructed $V(z)$.

+The OHD data points are collected from different galaxies using various methods.
+We assume that data points obtained through different methods are independent, with no covariance between them.
+Within the OHD dataset, there are 15 data points proposed by \cite{2012JCAP...08..006M}, \cite{ 2015MNRAS.450L..16M}, and \cite{ 2016JCAP...05..014M}, all obtained through the same method.
+The researchers responsible for these data points have introduced a method known as the \href{https://gitlab.com/mmoresco/CCcovariance}{Cosmic chronometers covariance} \citep{2020ApJ...898...82M} to estimate the covariance between them.
+We take this covariance matrix into account when reconstructing the dark energy scalar field potential in Section \ref{sec:Reconstruction}.

-According to Eq. (\ref{eq:10}) and (\ref{eq:12}), it is necessary to have priors on $H_0$, $\Omega_{k0}$, and $\Omega_{M0}$ in order to reconstruct the Hubble parameter H(z).
-To compare the effects of different priors on the results, we choose two different priors, Planck 18 (P18) and WMAP nine-year (WMAP9y), to reconstruct H(z).
+According to Eq. (\ref{eq:10}) and (\ref{eq:12}), it is necessary to have priors on H$_0$, $\Omega_{k0}$, and $\Omega_{M0}$ in order to reconstruct the Hubble parameter $H(z)$.
+To compare the effects of different priors on the results, we choose two different priors, Planck 18 (P18) and WMAP nine-year (WMAP9y), to reconstruct $H(z)$.
 The priors are compiled in Table \ref{tab:table3}.
+We choose two priors and three datasets for the reconstruction of $V(z)$, resulting in six different combinations of dataset$\_$prior.
+These reconstructed results are shown in Fig. \ref{fig:CC_p18}, \ref{fig:cc_WMAP9y}, \ref{fig:bao_P18}, \ref{fig:bao_WMAP9y}, \ref{fig:OHD_p18_differentcolor}, \ref{fig:ohd_WMAP9y_differentcolor}.